Get insider access

 The Keychron V5 Max isn't specifically marketed as a gaming keyboard above all else, but there are a few reasons why we're recommending it here.
 First off, its raw gaming performance puts many more dedicated gaming keyboards to shame.
 Second, it incorporates many quality-of-life features often found on more expensive custom keyboards.
 Some of these features include high-quality PBT keycaps, a gasket mount system that makes typing feel softer, and multiple layers of acoustic foam inside the keyboard that round out the sound profile.
 There's even an included toolkit, so you can completely disassemble your board to swap out pieces, and the hot-swappable PCB means you can quickly pop out the stock switches for those of your choosing.

 One of its only downsides is that while it has full RGB lighting, it has south-facing LEDs, and the keycaps don't have shine-through legends.
 This means you won't be able to read the legends on your keyboard as easily.
 If that isn't a dealbreaker for you, then this is a highly versatile, high-performing option that really stands out.
-It's also worth noting that this keyboard is part of a wider V Max lineup.
+It's also worth noting that this keyboard is part of the wider V Max lineup.
 The only major difference between these variants is their size and key layout.
 You can browse the models in this lineup on Keychron's website to find a model that fits your needs and setup.

 See our review